-Notes: The figure plots the median of the difference between the impulse responses of the SVAR and the counterfactual where inflation expectations remain constant, compare (8).
+Notes: The figure plots the median of the difference between the impulse responses to a monetary policy shock of the SVAR and the counterfactual where inflation expectations remain constant, compare (8).
 Shaded areas are 68% HPDIs.
+Due to the normalization of the counterfactual impulse responses, the impact effect of the re-anchoring channel on the shadow rate equals zero.